About This Episode

 I think the first thing I’d say is we have to remind ourselves that although we’re seeing this unprecedented repression, we’re also seeing an unprecedented amount of solidarity and people speaking out against what’s happening to Palestinians in Gaza right now.

-So organizing within your professional network or community, we’ve seen really inspirational models of artists coming together to support each other.
-We’ve seen people in the medical profession offer up support and finding employment when someone’s lost a job.
-I think that’s kind of the level at which we’re seeing solidarity and it’s a really important way to be building resilience in these moments of heightened targeting.
+So organizing within your professional network or community — we’ve seen really inspirational models of artists coming together to support each other.
+We’ve seen people in the medical profession offer up support and find employment when someone’s lost a job.
+I think that’s the level at which we’re seeing solidarity, and it’s a really important way to be building resilience in these moments of heightened targeting.

 Yara Hawari 26:36